indifference108/AI-Search-Focus/README.md

 ## ⚖️ Ethics & Responsible Use

 This project is intended for **academic and defensive research only**.
 Do **not** use prompts or methods for malicious purposes.
-If you discover critical vulnerabilities, please follow the instructions in `SECURITY.md`.

 ---